Ransomware Seizure: Blockchain Analysis Helps US Authorities Seize Over $2 Million in DarkSide Ransom Paid by Colonial

 On June 7, 2021, the US Department of Justice announced that they had seized 63.69 BTC of the 75 BTC ransom Colonial Pipeline had paid to DarkSide.
 This ransom recovery is the first undertaken by the recently created DOJ Ransomware and Digital Extortion Task Force.

 While the FBI was able to recover about 85% of the The term "Bitcoin" can either refer to Bitcoin the network, ...
 More paid to DarkSide, this only accounts for roughly half of the USD equivalent initially paid due to a fall in the price of bitcoin since the ransom payment.
-The remaining 11.3 BTC remained in a different DarkSide or DarkSide affiliate controlled An address is a cryptographic key that "owns" bitcoins.
-This...
+The remaining 11.3 BTC remained in a different DarkSide or DarkSide affiliate controlled In a cryptocurrency context, an address is a cryptographic k...
 More, depicted in the graphic below.
 Based on an analysis of the flow of funds and DarkSide’s operation as a Ransomware-as-a-Service (RaaS) model, the unseized funds could be held by DarkSide operators while the funds seized were those held by the RaaS affiliates that conducted the hack.
 It is common practice for ransomware operators to take a 15-30% cut of the ransom, leaving the RaaS affiliates (those that conduct the attack) with the remainder.

 The Darkside operators consolidated the remainder of the Colonial Pipeline funds with multiple other ransom payments, including with that of global chemical distribution company Brenntag, which had been attacked just days earlier.
 This consolidation of 107.8 BTC of DarkSide funds were not seized by the DOJ as of yet, and have been dormant since May 13.